genshinsim/gcsim/ui/packages/docs/docs/guides/understanding_config_files.md

 raiden attack:5, jump;
 ```

 This represents a very basic rotation that started with Raiden as the active character.
-Raiden will use her skill, followed by Xingqiu skill, burst, etc...
+Raiden will use her skill, followed by Xingqiu skill, burst, etc.

 :::tip
 We used the short form `raiden attack:5, jump;` in the above example.
 This is simply a shortcut for `raiden attack, attack, attack, attack, attack, jump`.